oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 Backups of individual applications protect you from application failures or application artifact corruption, and can easily be migrated between servers.
 When you restore a single application, there is no disruption to user activity with other applications in your instance.
 Essbase application backups are taken using LCM export and import commands.

 Use Essbase instance backups to restore all applications on your instance to a common point in time.
-Instance backups are primarily for disaster recovery but are also appropriate when you want to migrate or restore all applications at once.
+Instance backups are primarily for disaster recovery, but are also appropriate when you want to migrate or restore all applications at once.
 Backups of Essbase on OCI depend on some details of the Essbase stack.
 A complete backup must protect all information that makes your Essbase deployment unique.
 Items you may be instructed to back up include:

 * Relational database schemas which store some application, user and configuration information.
 * Essbase application and database information stored on a block volume mounted as /u01/data.